gcoro/QRCodeCustomizer/README.md

 # QRCodeCustomizer

 Example project for react-qrcode-logo package.

-Built using create-react-app.
+Built using React + TypeScript + Vite

 ## running the example

 In the root folder of the project run

-`npm install --legacy-peer-deps`
+`npm install`

-`npm start`
+`npm run dev`

-The project will be reacheable in your browser at localhost:3000
+The project will be reacheable in your browser at localhost:5173

 ## online demo

 Try it [here](https://gcoro.github.io/QRCodeCustomizer/)